'The purpose of art is to wash the dust of daily life off our souls" - Pablo Picasso

 I have recently published a range of cards called ‘Suffolk Dogs’ which are on sale in various outlets across Suffolk.
 Please see the ‘cards’ section for details and if you’re interested in commissioning a portrait of your dog, do bear in mind that high-quality, eco-friendly cards could be part of the package.

-Do call me if you have any questions about my work or would like to commission a drawing - I’m always happy to chat …
+Do call me if you have any questions about my work or would like to commission a drawing or join one of my workshops - I’m always happy to chat …

 Thank you for listening

 "I can't even put into words how happy I am with the portrait of Bramble, Tali and Liffe.
 You have managed to capture not only the likeness but the true characters of my dogs.
 I was so thrilled with it, I couldn't wait to give it to my hubbie so I've unveiled it to him already plus all my friends and family!"